-Vets on Balwyn recommends de-sexing your dog or cat when it is around 5-6 months old.
+Vets on Balwyn recommends de-sexing male and female cats at 12-16 weeks of age, and male and female dogs 6-13 months of age.
 This is an important procedure both for your pet’s health (as it decreases the likelihood of several serious health conditions) and for the prevention of unwanted litters.
 With state of the art surgery and recovery facilities staffed by an expert team of veterinary surgeons and nurses, we are proud to offer our clients and patients the highest possible standard of care that puts the comfort and wellbeing of your pet first.

 The procedure